Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 Accommodation: Budget guesthouses or hostels range from NPR 500 to NPR 2,000 ($4–$15) per night for a basic room.
 Dormitory-style hostels might be even cheaper (around NPR 500–1,000).

 Food: Local meals at a small restaurant or street food can cost around NPR 150–500 ($1–$4) per meal.
-A simple set meal (dal bhat, momo, etc.) at a local eatery will typically be around NPR 300–600.
+A simple set meal (dal bhat, momo, etc.) at a local restaurant will typically cost around NPR 300–600.

 Activities: Local sightseeing in cities might cost between NPR 500–2,000 ($4–$15) for entry fees to temples, museums, and parks.
 Trekking permits for regions like the Annapurna and Langtang areas range from NPR 2,000–5,000 ($15–$40) depending on the area.